V4Fire/Client/src/core/component/decorators/prop/README.md

 ### [functional = `true`]

-If false, the prop can't be passed to a functional component.
+If set to false, the prop can't be passed to a functional component.

 ### [forceDefault = `false`]

-If true, the prop always uses its own default value when needed.
+If set to true, the prop always uses its own default value when needed.
 This option is actually used when the `defaultProps` property is set to false for the described component (via the `@component` decorator) and we want to override this behavior for a particular prop.